Barry Pepper: Early life and education

 Pepper was born the youngest of three boys in Campbell River, British Columbia, the son of a lumberjack.
 When he was five years old, his family set sail in a homemade yacht, navigating through the South Pacific islands for five years.
 He was educated through correspondence courses and public schools in Polynesia.
 His family encouraged him to entertain himself through improvisation and acting games while aboard the ship.
 When the family had finished their travels, they returned to Canada, settling on Denman Island, which his mother's family had called home for five generations.
 He graduated from Georges P. Vanier Secondary School in 1988.
 Pepper attended Camosun College after receiving a scholarship for artistic achievement, studying marketing and design.
-He later moved to Vancouver, where he enrolled in acting classes and worked at White Spot.
+He later moved to Vancouver, where he enrolled in acting classes and worked at White Spot, where he was known for wearing a cow print jacket with a fringe.
 He spent four years studying, including at the Gastown Actors Studio, before landing a recurring role on the show Madison.